nyu-cs-cy-6533-fall-2021/assignment-4-environment-mapping-and-shadow-mapping-YiLight/README.md

 # Read me
 The directory organization is roughly the same as the base directory.
-I have added a 'data' folder to store the .off files required by the editor and a 'image' folder for this readme.
+I have added a 'data' folder to store the .off files and .png files required by the editor and a 'image' folder for this readme.

-I have only modified the src/main.cpp file to complete the assignment.
+I have modified the src/main.cpp file and added a stb_image.h file to complete the assignment.

 ## How to operate the program
 After running the program like the base directory, you will be able to see a window jumps out.